Freiling87/CCU/CCU/Scratchpad.md

 For town levels
 ##		T	Lighting
 ###			T	Darker Darkness
+- Doesn't show on trait list, looks like RL3 doesn't do it for the editor?
+  - Report that to abbysssal
 - Attempted
 - Next to try:
   - SetNewLightingAmbient from WerewolfTransform
+- Alternative:
+  - "Filter" mutators, allowing designer to choose color filters.
+Want orange for your fallout mod?
 ###			T	No Agent Lights
 Test
 ###			T	No Item/Wreckage Lights